Remnix Sleep Cycle Calculator: Best Bedtime & Wake-Up Tool

 What Are Sleep Cycles?

-A typical sleep cycle lasts about 90 minutes and includes light sleep, deep (slow-wave) sleep, and REM sleep.
+A typical sleep cycle lasts about 90 minutes and includes light sleep (N1, N2), deep slow-wave sleep (N3), and REM sleep.
 Completing full cycles helps memory consolidation, emotional regulation, and physical recovery.

-Optimizing the timing of your sleep (bedtime and wake time) so you wake at the end of a cycle reduces grogginess and improves daytime alertness.
+Timing your bedtime and wake time around complete cycles, so you wake during light sleep which reduces grogginess and improves daytime alertness.

 How to Use This Calculator